Last Modified Date: 25 Sep 2019

 - Store the file on the SharePoint local file system.
 Files stored in the SharePoint content database don't have physical file paths and cannot be accessed by Tableau Desktop.

 - On Windows, use the Universal Naming Convention (UNC) path, or network path, to connect to the data source.
 For example, connect to a path that looks similar to \\servername\sharename\directory\filename.
-For more information about displaying a Sharepoint library as a UNC path, see the following Microsoft Office Question.
+For more information about displaying a Sharepoint library as a UNC path, see this article UNC Path Naming for files stored on SharePoint.

 - On a Mac, you will need to use OneDrive to sync the files.
 For more information, see Add and sync shared folders to OneDrive at Microsoft support.